froehners/astro-theme-cactus/src/content/post/wellcast.md

 ![The tumblr page](./WC_tumblr.webp "Homepage")

+# A message to our Wellcasters
-I still get emails and DMs from folks asking about the show.
+I still get emails and DMs from folks around the world asking about this show.
 If you're a Wellcaster reading this, thank you for your support!
 We're so grateful to have found you.
-Unfortunately, the team behind the show do not own or manage the YouTube channel and we will not be coming back.
+Unfortunately, the creative team behind the show do not own or manage the YouTube channel and we will not be coming back to it.
+We'll never forget how much fun we had making a show for you though!

 - **Date:** 2013